 Colleen Merrill examines notions of motherhood, relationships, and sexuality through the reconfiguration of domestic textiles.
 Merrill obtained her MFA from the University of Kentucky and BFA from the University of Cincinnati.
 Her work has been exhibited nationally and internationally at Institute 193 in Lexington, Zephyr Gallery in Louisville, Arc Gallery in San Francisco, The Pittsburg Center for the Arts and at the International Textile Biennial in Haact, Belgium.

-She has been awarded fellowships for attending a variety of artist residencies such as the Byrdcliffe Artist Residency in New York and the Pentaculum Textiles Residency at the Arrowmont School of Arts & Crafts in Tennessee.
-Her work is featured in numerous publications, most recently in the Australian book, The Craft Companion by Ramona Barry and in Textiel Plus Magazine printed in The Netherlands.
-She currently lives in Lexington, Kentucky, where she is an art professor at Bluegrass Community and Technical College.
+Merrill has received fellowships for attending artist residencies such as the Byrdcliffe Artist Residency in New York and the Pentaculum Textiles Residency at the Arrowmont School of Arts & Crafts in Tennessee.
+Her work has been published most recently in the Australian book, “The Craft Companion” by Ramona Barry and in “Textiel Plus Magazine” printed in The Netherlands.
+She currently lives in Lexington, Kentucky, where she is an Assistant Professor of Art at Bluegrass Community and Technical College.